-As both Friends and environmentalists we on the Spiritual Nurturance Committee of Quaker Earthcare Witness hold a variety of personal views, beliefs and approaches based in the variety of our backgrounds, traditions and experiences.
+As both Friends and environmentalists, we on the Spiritual Nurturance Committee of Quaker Earthcare Witness hold a variety of personal views, beliefs and approaches based on the variety of our backgrounds, traditions and experiences.
 We see it as good for QEW to endeavor to work with all who share our basic goals, both QEW participants and others.

 For their own personal reasons Friends choose different language as they support and share in the work of QEW.
 Here are some examples: “In caring for nature we come closer to the Great Mystery.”
 “The creative, beautiful earth is permeated with the sacred Ground of Being, the same Ground within which we dwell.”
 “We are kin to the eagle and the oak and the rain and the sun; in this family we are loved and are called to love in return.”
 “Jesus said the essence of faith is to love the Lord God and to love your neighbor; caring for all of the creation that God has so lovingly given us is an important way to express our love for God and others.”
 “The ecosystem is our home, our body; we seek a life that affirms our unity with nature.”
 Building with the forms of religious expression that speak to us, we unite in seeking a spiritual response to Earth’s needs.

 Within the Spiritual Nurturance Committee, we have collectively lived out the experience of acknowledging diversity while seeking and remaining in unity.
 We value inclusivity in our relations with each other.
 We commit ourselves to trying to focus on the spirit rather than the letter, listening and speaking from the heart, and seeking and sharing from the heart, in the manner of Friends.
 We recommend this model to QEW for our work with one another and with other organizations.
 We offer the seeming paradox of diversity within the supportive and inclusive structure of our unity.